Ignite

 Ignite Community Engagement

 Are you a changemaker that enjoys learning about social issues?
 Do you desire to be active in improving the wholistic health of communities?
 Join the Center for Civic & Community Engagement (CCE) Pre-Orientation Track to understand what it means to intentionally and meaningfully engage with a community.
-You will have the chance to connect with like-minded peers and professionals through facilitated dialogue and experiential learning at local non-profit organizations.
+You will have the chance to connect with like-minded peers and professionals through facilitated dialogue and experiential learning opportunities in metro Atlanta.

 Ignite Creativity